Automattic/jetpack/readme.txt

 **Major Enhancements**

-* Site acceleration features: add option to toggle the 2 options from the Jetpack Dashboard.
+* Site acceleration: new toggle to serve both your images and static files (like CSS and JavaScript) from our CDN.
+* Activity: update Jetpack dashboard to include links to our Activity page, where you can view a record of every change and update on your site.

 **Enhancements**